daily-demos/feed.fm/README.md

 ## How the demo works

 This demo embeds the Daily Prebuit iframe into an Electron application.
+It adds a custom "Play" button to the iframe, which starts playing music through Feed.fm when clicked.

 ## Running locally